-Although birthdays are meant to be a celebration, sometimes we can’t help but feel we’re like more spending more money on a party than we need to.
-Instead of paying hundreds of dollars on a new toy that your child will outgrow, put that money into good use by hosting a do-good birthday party for your kid.
-Lots of parenting websites have great ideas for charity birthday events, and we’ve compiled a list of our favorites.
-And if you’re worried about your children hating your suggestions, kids are natural givers and would be more than willing to help out people in need.
+Although birthdays are meant to be a celebration, sometimes we can’t help but feel we’re spending more money on a party than we need to.
+Instead of paying hundreds of dollars on new toys that your child will outgrow, put that money to good use by hosting a do-good birthday party for your kid.
+Lots of parenting websites have great ideas for charity birthday party ideas, and we’ve compiled a list of our favorites.
+And if you’re worried about your children hating your suggestions, kids are natural givers and would likely be more than willing to help out people in need.

 At an early age, we teach kids the value of money with allowances and earning extra cash with chores or babysitting.
-To show them how a little goes a long way, have a couple piggy banks in the party area where they can make their donations.
-Charities like UnaKids only require one euro per day from their sponsor parents, so any donation from the guests (no matter how small) will be appreciated.
+To show them how a little goes a long way, have a couple piggy banks in the party area where guests can make their donations.
+You can label each of the piggy banks with a different charity, which gives guests the option to choose which organizations they would like to support.

 Take cue from the Multari twins in Hamilton, Ontario, and have your child’s friends and neighbors bring in previously loved and any unused clothes.
-The girls ask for pajamas every year and have even started their own nonprofit, so depending on your charity, you might have to limit the kinds of garments you accept.
+The girls ask for pajamas every year, sometimes receiving as many as 93 pairs of pajamas to donate.
+The girls’ pajama drive has been so successful, they have even started their own nonprofit.
+Depending on your charity, you might have to limit the kinds of garments you accept.

 Another idea is to call your local homeless shelter and ask what items they need.
 Then, you can create a wish list, and party goers can choose from the wish list.

 Another idea is to see what food the shelter may need.
 You and your party guests could create sack lunches for the homeless, making sandwiches, bagging chips and desserts, and adding a fruit.